 There are a few key differences between these two plans.
 One of the biggest differences is eligibility.

-With Medicare, you automatically qualify when you turn 65.
+With Medicare, you generally qualify when you turn 65.
 You may also qualify if you are younger than 65 and have certain disabilities or illnesses.
 That includes permanent kidney failure and amyotrophic lateral sclerosis (also known as ALS or Lou Gehrig’s disease).
-Medicaid is based entirely on income and resources, says Katz.
+Medicaid is based entirely on income and resources.
 You must be below a certain income level to qualify for Medicaid.*

 Medicaid members usually don’t pay anything for covered services.
 They may have to pay small out-of-pocket costs for certain services.
-But it is limited to minimal amounts.*
+But it's limited to minimal amounts.*

 What happens if you qualify for both Medicare and Medicaid

-If you're eligible for both Medicare and Medicaid, then you qualify for a Dual Eligible Special Needs Plan.
+If you’re eligible for both Medicare and Medicaid, then you qualify for a Dual Eligible Special Needs Plan.
 A D-SNP combines Medicare and Medicaid benefits into one plan.
-“They usually offer the most comprehensive health benefits of all the Medicare plans,” says Katz.
+D-SNPs often offer the most comprehensive health benefits of all the Medicare plans.

 D-SNPs also often provide a care coordinator.
-This person really "gets" the differences in Medicaid and Medicare coverage, says Katz.
-They can let you know what your benefits are, says Katz.
+This person can let you know what your benefits are.
 Aetna D-SNP members get a care coordinator as part of an entire care team.
 An Aetna D-SNP care team can help you:

 D-SNPs also offer benefits beyond those of Original Medicare or Medicaid alone.
 All D-SNPs are different.
 But here are some of the added benefits and services that come with Aetna D-SNPs:*